TJ Dillashaw Takes On Teammate Cody Garbrandt

 A group of friends are inseparable.
 A new and exciting personality enters the group and develops an especially close bond with one of the original members.
 After many laughs and some mutual character building, tension arises.
 The “alpha” of the original group and this new, charismatic individual clash.
-After a period of passive aggressiveness, things come to a head and an exile is agreed upon.
+After a period of passive-aggressiveness, things come to a head and an exile is agreed upon.
 The new and exciting member leaves.
 Everything goes back to normal, or so it seems.

 Rumours begin to swirl around the grapevine.
 Eventually one of the enemies of the friendship group starts exploiting these rumours.
-One of original members of the group stands up for the target of the rumours.
+One of the original members of the group stands up for the target of the rumours.
 (I know this is getting convoluted but stay with me).
 Of course, the rumours are true.

 The ostracised invader and the group member whom he befriended are in fact still hanging out at weekends.
 Hurt feelings spread through the group like leprosy and they scorn this betrayer – this Judas.
-Eventually the betrayer realises he doesn’t need these losers and follows his heart into the exile’s arms.
+Eventually, the betrayer realises he doesn’t need these losers and follows his heart into the exile’s arms.
 Happily ever after or something.

 The Story So Far